fjansson/MorphoSnake/README.md

 ## Image resolution data base

 In order to report measurement results in physical units, the program needs to know the resolution of the input image.
-The resolution, in pixels per mm, and optionally other properties, are stored in a JSON file, `leaves.json`, in the same directory as the leafsnake script.
+The resolution, in pixels per mm, and optionally other properties, are stored in a JSON file, `leaves.json`, in the same directory as the MorphoSnake script.

     "imagename": {
         "px_mm": 430.0